Pet Circle

 Tips for Optimal Litter Box Location

-Quiet and Private Areas
+Quiet and private areas

 Cats prefer to conduct their business in peace, away from the hustle and bustle of daily household activities.
 Identifying areas in the home that are tranquil and secluded can encourage cats to use the litter boxes consistently.
 Basements, spare rooms, or corners of a quiet room can serve as ideal locations.

-Accessibility for All Cats
+Accessibility for all cats

 Every cat in the household should have unobstructed access to a litter box.
 Ensure that there are no physical barriers that might deter a cat from reaching the litter box such as having to climb over furniture.
 This is especially important for older cats or those with mobility issues.